aaronpdennis/congress-maps/README.md

 # modify congressional-districts-style-v8.json to use your Mapbox account
 sed s/'USER'/"$MAPBOX_USERNAME"/ templates/congressional-districts-style-v8_dev.json > congressional-districts-style-v8.json

-# modify website/index.html to use your Mapbox account
-sed s/'USER'/"$MAPBOX_USERNAME"/ templates/index_dev.html > templates/index_dev2.html
-sed s/'ACCESS_TOKEN'/"$MAPBOX_DEFAULT_ACCESS_TOKEN"/ templates/index_dev2.html > website/index.html
 ```

 Next, go to [mapbox.com/studio/styles](https://www.mapbox.com/styles), then drag-and-drop the `congressional-districts-style-v8.json` file onto the screen.
 This should upload the map style to Mapbox.

 Once the style is uploaded, copy the style URL and paste it into `website/index.html` on line 32;

 Check out [mapbox.com/studio](https://www.mapbox.com/studio) to see updates on data processing.
-Once Mapbox is finished processing your upload, you will be able to use the files in the `website` directory for a US Congressional web map.
+Once Mapbox is finished processing your upload, you can use the files in the `example` directory for a US Congressional web map with functionality to focus on specific states or districts.
+To use this example web map, you'll need to change out my map style and default access token for your own.
+In the `index.html` file, replace my Mapbox default access token on line 75 and my map style URL on line 79 with your own.

 #### Usage:

-After setup, `index.html` will be a full page web map of US Congressional districts.
+After following the steps above, `index.html` will be a full page web map of US Congressional districts.
 Host this file and the two supporting scripts on your website.
+If you don't want the interactive menu on your map, search through `index.html` and remove all sections of code that immediately follow the `INTERACTIVE MENU` line comment labels.

-You can show specific congressional districts using the URL hash.
+With this web map, you can show specific congressional districts using the URL hash.
 Set the location hash to `state={state abbreviation}` to show a specific state and add `&district={district number}` to specify a district within the state.
 The hash expects US Census two letter state abbreviations and district number conventions.
 AT LARGE districts are numbered `00` and all other districts are two character numbers: `district=01`, `district=02`, ..., `district=15`, etc.

 #### Examples: